Coptic literature: Gnostic and Manichaean texts

 Coptic translations of Gnostic and Manichaean texts date from the same period as the early biblical translations and demonstrate a diversity of thought and community at the earliest stage of Coptic literary production.
 The most important collection of Gnostic or "gnosticizing" texts is the Nag Hammadi library.
 There are also the Askew Codex, Berlin Codex and Bruce Codex.
 The quality of Gnostic texts is generally lower than that of orthodox Christian ones.
 Their orthography is less consistent and they contain more grammatical errors.
 On the whole, they are less professional productions.
 Shenoute's Against the Origenists shows, however, that such texts were widely read in orthodox communities.

 Manichaeism was introduced to Egypt around 350.
 Within a few decades they began translating their texts into Coptic, some from the Aramaic originals and sometimes from Greek intermediaries.
 This makes the Manichaean translations slightly later than the Gnostic and biblical texts.
-The Manichaean manuscripts all date from the 4th and 5th centuries and all were found at Medinet Madi, although they were most likely produced at Lycopolis, since they are in the Lycopolitan dialect.
+The Manichaean manuscripts all date from the 4th and 5th centuries and all were found at Medinet Madi, although they were most likely produced at Lycopolis, since they were written in the Lycopolitan dialect.
 They include the Manichaean Psalter and the Kephalaia among others.

+Prognostic texts

+A variety of prognostic texts are known in Coptic.
+These include hemerologia (which give prognostications for each day of the lunar month) and kalandologia (which give predictions for the year based on the day of the week on which it begins or the direction of the wind during the first week).
+The first day of the year is regarded as the sixth day of the month of Ṭūba, which corresponded to the first (kalends) of January, the official start of the year in the Roman Empire.
+These texts are derived or translated from Greek originals.
+They are also influenced by concept of Tagewählerei (lucky and unlucky days) in the ancient Egyptian calendar.
+Predictions relating to the flow of the Nile are a distinctly Egyptian feature.

+Fragments of hemerologia and kalandologia in Sahidic are found on papyrus, parchment and paper from the 6th–12th centuries.
+Predictions based on the day of the week and the direction of the wind are often found in the same manuscript.
+There are also Bohairic papyrus fragments from the 6th–8th centuries.